calle256/chat-app/README.md

 3. I, Calle Ovinder declare that I am the sole author of the content I add to this repository.

-4. Deividas Malaska declare that I am the sole author of the content I add to this repository.
+4. I, Deividas Malaska declare that I am the sole author of the content I add to this repository.

 5. Ghadi Khalil declare that I am the sole author of the content I add to this repository.